ajaysaini-sgvu/crash-report/README.md

 Crash Report
 ============

-Crash Report is android project designed to get crash report of the application which run across all versions of Android.
-When your application crash then it will list of email applications to the user to send that crash logs to the developer email.
+Crash Report is android project designed to send crash report of the application which run across all versions of Android to developer.
+When an application crash then it lists a set of email applications to the user to send the crash logs to the developer email.

 How to use this:-
 -----------------------